RedXTech/SimpleReq/README.md

 ```

 ## Future...
 One of my plans it to work on making SimpleReq independent from rest-client.
 I was able to use pure Ruby without any gems to make http requests, but something on my machine prevented it from being able to make https requests.
-It was working on my linux machines, but not my windows ones, so I decided to make it work fully with everything instead of dependent on OS.
+It was working on my linux machines, but not my windows ones, so I decided to make it work fully with everything instead of being dependent on OS.

 I plan to add more features in the future, so any suggestions are welcomed.
 Keep in mind that I do wish to keep it simple.